ajread4/codewars/README.md

 # Codewars

-Practice with various programming languages.
+Practice with various programming languages using Codewars.
+Languages include Python, Powershell, and C++.